trembanis/election-blog/content/post/2024-12-07-campaign-narrative/index.md

 |CD-2             |                               52.3|NA            |             53.5|Likely D   |                              52.2|
 |CD-3             |                               22.8|NA            |             22.6|Solid R    |                              23.1|

+Ultimately, all of the top-line outcomes were predicted correctly: Trump won statewide and in the first and third congressional districts, and Harris won the second congressional district.
+My statewide prediction was slightly closer to the outcome than 538’s, perhaps due to overfitting in their more high-dimensional model.
+In any case, both my model and the 538 model slightly overestimated Harris’s statewide vote share.

+If we break the 538 predictions down by congressional district, we get what appear to be three quite different stories: the model was almost dead-on in NE-3, overestimated Harris by 1.2 points in NE-2, and underestimated her by 1.8 points in NE-1.

 <img src="{{< blogdown/postref >}}index_files/figure-html/print ne map-1.png" width="672" />

 # Nebraska: An Overview